-Under the Freedom of Information Act 2000 (FOIA), we must adopt and maintain a 'publication scheme' ('the Scheme') so that information can be made routinely available to the public.
+Under the Freedom of Information Act 2000, we must adopt and maintain a 'publication scheme' so that information can be made routinely available to the public.

-The GMC and MPTS are subject to the Information Commissioner’s 2009 model publication scheme for all public authorities.
-The model scheme classifies information at a high level and specifies seven categories of information.
-Most information we hold falls into one of the seven classes, however, this does not mean we must routinely release all the information covered by these broad definitions.
-The scheme also sets out the circumstances under which we are not required to make information routinely available.
+The GMC and Medical Practitioners Tribunal Service (MPTS) are subject to the Information Commissioner’s 2009 'model publication scheme' for all public authorities.
+The model publication scheme is what all authorities should base their publication scheme on.
+It classifies information at a high level and specifies seven categories of information.
+Most information we hold falls into one of the seven classes.
+This does not mean we must routinely release all the information covered by these broad classes.

 Definition document for health regulators

-In addition to the model scheme, the Information Commissioner has developed a definition document for health regulators which gives examples of the type of information we may publish under the model publication scheme classes.
-The definition document also sets out the circumstances under which we would not be required to make information routinely available.
+As well as the model publication scheme, the Information Commissioner has developed a definition document for health regulators which gives examples of the type of information we may publish under the model publication scheme classes.
+The definition document also sets out when we don't need to make information routinely available.

-You can view the definition document for health regulators on the Information Commissioner’s website. (pdf).
-The MPTS is subject to the definition document.
+You can view the definition document for health regulators on the Information Commissioner’s website (pdf).
+The MPTS is also subject to the definition document.

-In operating the scheme, we must provide a ‘guide to information’ giving details of:
+In operating our publication scheme, we must provide a list of the information available giving details of:

 - the information we make routinely available

 - how the information can be accessed